Collaborative Perception for Connected and Autonomous Driving: Challenges, Possible Solutions and Opportunities: Possible Solutions and Opportunities

 \textbf{Pose Errors.} In order to address pose errors, there are two main methods: 1) deep learning based methods, 2) pose correction methods.
-Xu \textit{et al.} \cite{xuV2XViTVehicletoEverythingCooperative2022} proposed an attention mechanism to handle pose errors, named multiscale window attention.
+Xu \textit{et al.} \cite{xuV2XViTVehicletoEverythingCooperative2022a} proposed an attention mechanism to handle pose errors, named multiscale window attention.
 This approach employs a hierarchical structure of windows, each with a unique attention span.
 By incorporating windows of varying sizes, the robustness of detecting objects is significantly enhanced, especially in face of localization inaccuracies.
-The larger windows in this system are designed to gather extensive visual information, aiding in counteracting major localization errors.
-In contrast, the smaller windows focus on finer details, maintaining the integrity of local visual contexts.
-Subsequently, a split-attention mechanism is utilized to efficiently merge inputs from these diverse windows.
-This integration enables multiscale window attention to effectively manage various types of pose-related errors.
-Lu \textit{et al.} \cite{luRobustCollaborative3D2023} proposed a pose correction method before transmitting the information.
+Lu \textit{et al.} \cite{luRobustCollaborative3D2023a} proposed a pose correction method before transmitting the information.
 Specifically, they constructed an agent-object pose graph and optimized it, which could align the relative pose relationships between CAVs and the detected objects in the scene, thereby promoting the pose consistency.
 In addition, they proposed a multiscale intermediate fusion strategy to aggregate the information at multiple spatial scales, which could further alleviate the impact of pose errors.

 \textbf{Collaboration Security.} Zhao \textit{et al.} \cite{zhaoMaliciousAgentDetection2023} proposed a malicious CAV detection method, which can detect the evasion attacks against object detectors that aim to degrade the performance of a machine learning system at inference time.
 In particular, this approach utilizes the dynamics of CAV collaboration to effectively identify and eliminate malicious CAVs within an ego CAV's collaboration network.
 It employs a dual-testing strategy to regulate the false positive rate.
 The testing involves two separate hypothesis evaluations, focusing on the consistency between the ego CAV and the CAV under inspection, with the baseline assumption that they are ``consistent".
 They introduced two innovative detection metrics for these tests: 1) a match loss statistic assessing the alignment between the bounding box proposals from both CAVs, and 2) a collaborative reconstruction loss statistic evaluating the congruence of their fused feature maps.
 A CAV is deemed malicious if it is found ``inconsistent" with the ego CAV based on these tests.
 This method is distinct from proactive strategies as it not only shields CAVs from potential adversarial threats but also aids in identifying the sources of such attacks, which has significant social implications.
 Methodologically, this method combines the strengths of both detection metrics while maintaining a controlled false positive rate, and it is designed to be expandable to incorporate additional detection statistics from future research.